-For records, this certification is on the IGC Record Forms A, B, and C.
+For records, this certificate is on the IGC Record Forms A, B, and C.

 - b.
 OO CERTIFICATE For all claims, this certificate lists the applicable control actions performed and, for each one, the date and the signature and OO number of the OO who performed it.
 Certificates may originate from more than one OO in a given claim. - c.
-OO CORRECTION CERTIFICATE This certificate identifies the glider and the pilot when, for a Silver or Gold badge claim, this data is incorrectly entered or stored in an FR or PR. - d.
+OO CORRECTION CERTIFICATE This certificate identifies the glider and the pilot for NAC claims officer approval when, for a Silver or Gold badge claim, this data is incorrectly entered or stored in an FR or PR. - d.
 TAKE-OFF This certificate states the time and location of take-off. - e.
-LANDING This certificate shall list the time and location of landing.
-It may be signed by an air traffic controller who witnessed the landing.
-If no one witnessed the landing, two witnesses or an OO shall certify the precise location of the glider and the time and date of that observation. - f.
 CALIBRATION CERTIFICATE Instrument error at intervals throughout the FR or PR range will be listed on a current calibration certificate that includes the laboratory's logo or name.
-This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer. - date of calibration - · calibration table - · date, name, and signature of calibration laboratory official. - position record estimated fixes on the claimed flight if that is an option the PR has.
+This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer. - · date of calibration - · calibration table - · date, name, and signature of calibration laboratory official. - f.
+POSITION RECORDER CERTIFICATE This certificate shall state that the PR used cannot record estimated fixes on the claimed flight if that is an option the PR has.
 See 2.5e.